-In The Category of 'Fake News,' The Award Winner Is...
+In The Category Of 'Fake News,' The Award Winner Is...

 President Trump's long-awaited announcement of the "Fake News Awards" was temporarily delayed Wednesday when the website of the Republican Party, where the awards were to be listed, crashed.